molpopgen/fwdpp/README.md

 make install
 ~~~

-To compile examples and unit tests:
+To compile examples and unit tests, and to execute unit tests:

 ~~~
 make check